adja-lb/8-Week-SQL-Challenge/Week 02 - Pizza Runner/README.md

 ```

 ## Data Prep
-This case study raw data contains errors notably the tables `customer_orders` and `runner_orders`.
-Below, you'll find a description of the errors :
+This case study raw data contains errors, notably the tables `customer_orders` and `runner_orders`.
+Below, you'll find a description of the errors.

 `customer_orders`
 _exlusions_ and _extras_ columns had inconsistencies with :